 Welcome to T'Chanalquay Film Productions

 Welcome to T'Chanalquay.
 My name is Suzi Bekkattla founder of T'Chanalquay Film Productions.
-As a Dene Metis filmmaker raised in Northern Saskatchewan and fluent in Dene language, my passion has been to bring to life Aboriginal history and culture through film, radio and education.
+I am a Dene Metis filmmaker raised in Northern Saskatchewan and a proud member of the Buffalo River Dene Nation of the Treaty 10.
+I am proud to be fluent in the Dene language, the common tongue of the Buffalo River community.

 See Filmography ~ T'Chanalquay Film Productions